taeyoungson/triton_rope/README.md

-# Re-implementation of Rotary Position Embedding in Triton
+# Implementation of Rotary Position Embedding in Triton

 This is repository contains python code for Rotary Position Embedding(RoPE) implemented in Triton.